Interested in trying our FREE 7-day healthy diet plan? Click here and choose between our meat eaters, vegetarian or vegan meal plans.

 Bananas grow in clusters of 50-150, with individual bananas grouped in bunches known as ‘hands’ of 10-20 at a time.

 The most popular type of banana is the large, yellow, smooth-skinned variety of sweet banana.
-This banana Musa sapienta varies in size and colour and is usually eaten raw.
+They vary in size and colour, and are usually eaten raw.
 The larger, green bananas are known as plantains.
-Plantain bananas are prepared in a similar way to vegetables being typically baked or fried.
+Plantain bananas are prepared in a similar way to vegetables, being typically baked or fried.

 Discover our full range of health benefit guides and check out some of our healthy banana recipes, from our baked banana bread to our healthy biscuits.